railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Manual procurement
 ==================

 To procure internally, you can create a procurement order manually.
-Use the menu *Manufacturing > Procurement Orders > New Procurement* to do this.
+Use the menu :menuselection:`Manufacturing --> Procurement Orders --> New Procurement` to do this.

 .. figure:: images/mrp_procurement.png
    :align: center